Touchability Graphic

 Example

-Here’s a quick side-by-side of the blank template, and as one person might choose to fill it out.
+Here’s a quick side-by-side of the blank template, and how I chose to fill it out.

 Blank template images